WHOI Workplace Climate Committee (WCC)

 - Collaborate with Human Resources to ensure that processes are in place for WHOI employees to receive effective assistance in dealing with inappropriate conduct and behavior

 - Develop a regular survey process approximately every five years to assess workplace climate and evaluate the success of steps taken to alleviate issues

 - Maintain full transparency with an eye toward providing leadership on these issues within the broader scientific community.

 Reporting and Membership

 The WCC reports directly to Staff Council.
-The committee will be led by two co-chairs and include 7 other individuals and three permanent ex-officio members – the Vice President for Legal Affairs and General Counsel, the Director of Human Resources, and the Title IX Coordinator.
+The committee will be led by two co-chairs and include 7 other individuals and four permanent ex-officio members – the Chief Diversity Officer, the Vice President for Legal Affairs and General Counsel, the Director of Human Resources, and the Title IX Coordinator.
 Members will be determined through a nomination or self-nomination process with selection by Staff Council to achieve diverse representation of the WHOI community.
 Service for co-chairs will be 3 years with a single term; terms for other members will be two years renewable for a second term.

 The Workplace Climate Committee (WCC) was formed in January of 2018 in order to provide recommendations to the Institution on workplace climate and gender equality.
 The WCC replaces the Gender Equity Program Advisory Committee as the committee to involved with climate survey efforts within the Institution.
 The Co-Chairs report to the Director of the Institution on progress made, and provide advice and feedback to the administration regarding further gender equity initiatives.
 Committee members serve for approximately three years, and the Committee will continue to have representation from a wide range of departments, both scientific and administrative.